beocaca/astrotribe/apps/website/content/blog/space-exploration/unveiling-the-mysteries-of-the-cosmos-a-journey-through-space-exploration.md

 #### Asteroid Mining

 In parallel with space farming, the exploration and utilization of asteroid resources represent another cornerstone of the cis-lunar economy.
-Companies like Planetary Resources (now Redwire Space), Deep Space Industries, and Asteroid Mining Corporation are at the forefront of this nascent industry, pioneering technologies to extract valuable minerals and metals from near-Earth asteroids.
+Organizations like Planetary Resources (now Redwire Space), Deep Space Industries, and Asteroid Mining Corporation are at the forefront of this nascent industry, pioneering technologies to extract valuable minerals and metals from near-Earth asteroids.
 These celestial bodies are rich in precious metals like platinum, rare earth elements, and water,